MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 ::: moniker-end

-::: moniker range="< azure-devops-2019"
+::: moniker range="tfs-2018"

-YAML pipelines are not available on TFS.
+YAML is not supported in TFS.

 ::: moniker-end